 The Board of Directors recommends the re-appointment of Deloitte LLP as the Corporation's external auditors.
-Shareholders may vote on the re-appointment of the external auditors for fiscal year 2015 at a remuneration to be fixed by the Board of Directors.
+Shareholders may vote on the re-appointment of the external auditors at a remuneration to be fixed by the Board of Directors.

 FINANCIAL STATEMENTS